spoke2570/F3K_Fluff/README.md

 2) Altitude source
 3) Launch mode (mode that says you are going to throw the plane)
 4) Zoom mode (last mode before regular flight).
 I assume this one ends as the model is being nosed over into level flight.
    *** NOTE: Launch and zoom can be the same mode, but if they are different it is best ot set thins up like that. ***
+   *** NOTE: This widget is based around meters for measurment of length, so your radio needs to be set for SI units, not imperial. ***

 Choices you will find in the congfigure screen: